ORGANISATION FOR CONFLICT MANAGEMENT AND RECONSTRUCTION

 CONFLICT MANAGEMENT

-The idea of a "trust" in law provides a simple framework.
+The idea of a "trust" in law provides a simple framework for the representation of key stakeholders in a given conflict.
 Put simply, a (1)"trustee" has a (2) "duty" to act in the best interests of the (3) "beneficiary".
 There can be multiple trustees and multiple beneficiaries.
 A trustee can also be a beneficiary.
 What are the "duties" in the context of state conflict management and upon whom can these duties be imposed?

 Where a territory has been in a state of transition requiring assistance in the administration of civil and social services, rule of law, fiscal authority and other areas of interim governance, the United Nations has been able to assist in this state administration.
 This is known as International Territorial Administration (ITA") and can be described as "duties" in the context of a trustee-beneficiary relationship.
-ITA was applied by the UN in East Timor, in Kosovo and in Cambodia for example.
-For illustration purposes and discounting the major factor of proxy involvement, were the United Nations to assist in state administration of Sudan for example, with the consent and participation of the two opposing generals in a trusteeship framework, the United Nations would become a co-trustee with these relevant stakeholders with a duty to carry out ITA in the best interests of the state.
-The trusteeship framework for the administration of ITA allows for the representation of relevant stakeholders as co-trustees and/or beneficiaries.
+ITA was successfully applied by the UN in East Timor, in Kosovo and in Cambodia.
+The United Nations is therefore a viable trustee.

 A diagram of the model and a further explanation of its application is available to view for free in the "download" section in the Shop.